 While this device does allow for multiple users, they all need to be in the same place, so if the family heads in separate directions, someone is going to lose their Wi-Fi.

 Finally, you must remember to charge its battery.

 Note – the Solis is only available to purchase in the USA at present.
-An alternative to consider is the TravelWiFi portable device which we recently used during our UK trip.
+An alternative to consider is the TravelWiFi portable device which we recently used during our UK trip in 2022.

 ⭐️ USE THE CODE TRACYS TRAVELS AT CHECKOUT FOR AN EXCLUSIVE 10% DISCOUNT